Florida Bar Exam Information

 |On-Motion Application Fee:||N/A|

-The next Florida Bar Exam is scheduled to be administered on July 28th & 29th, 2020 at the Tampa Convention Center.
-The final deadline for applications is June 15th.
-Like many other state boards, the Florida Board of Bar Examiners are closely monitoring the COVID-19 pandemic and will make schedule changes if necessary.
+The next Florida Bar Exam is scheduled to be administered on Feb 21st & 22nd, 2022 at the Tampa Convention Center.
+The final deadline for applications is Jan 15th.
 Refer to the COVID-19 section of their website to stay up to date on current scheduling info.